Open-Cascade-SAS/OCCT/dox/dev_guides/contribution/coding_rules.md

 }
 ~~~~~

-Entering block increases and leaving block decreases indentation to one tabulation.
+Entering a block increases and leaving a block decreases the indentation by one tabulation.

 ### Single-line operators

-Single-line conditional operator (if, while, for etc.) can be written without brackets on the following line.
+Single-line conditional operators <i>(if, while, for,</i> etc.) can be written without brackets on the following line.

 ~~~~~{.cpp}
 if (!myIsInit) return Standard_False; // bad